Joey Wendle Preview, Player Props: Marlins vs. Rays

 Joey Wendle At The Plate

-- Wendle is hitting .232 with 15 doubles, three triples, a home run and 11 walks.
+- Wendle has 15 doubles, three triples, a home run and 11 walks while hitting .232.

+- In 55.6% of his 81 games this season, Wendle has picked up at least one hit.
+He's also had 10 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.